xuehuiit/nodecms/README.md

 ### Initialize database

-Run `node schema > init_db.sql` to generate initial schema as well as administrator's email and password.
+Run `node script/init-db.js` to generate initial schema as well as administrator's email and password.

-You will get `init_db.sql` file in current directory.
-Run this SQL script by:

-    $ mysql -u root -p < init_db.sql

 NOTE: re-run this SQL file will remove all existing data.